benjaminadk/gif-encoder-2/README.md

 ## Overview

-Builds on top of previous JavaScript GIF encoders including [`jsgif`](https://github.com/antimatter15/jsgif) and [`gifencoder`](https://github.com/eugeneware/gifencoder).
-This version adds the [Octree](https://en.wikipedia.org/wiki/Octree) quantization algorithm as an alternative to the original NeuQuant.
-Generally, using the Octree algorithm will take slightly longer to process a GIF than the NeuQuant algorithm.
-The Octree algorithm also tends to create a color banding effect.
-This lends itself more to illustrations than photographic images, but every set of images different and will produce different results.
-This version also adds a simple optimizer that can speed up overall processing time of both algorithms.
-There is also a progress event emitted that can be used when the total number of frames is known at instanciation.
+This library builds on top of previous _JavaScript_ _GIF_ encoders including [jsgif](https://github.com/antimatter15/jsgif) and [gifencoder](https://github.com/eugeneware/gifencoder).

+This library adds the [Octree](https://en.wikipedia.org/wiki/Octree) quantization algorithm as an alternative to the original _NeuQuant_ algorithm.

+This library adds a simple optimizer to speed up overall processing time of both algorithms.

+This library adds a progress event.

-This library is designed to be used in a Node.js environment, which includes the Electron renderer process. [`node-canvas`](https://github.com/Automattic/node-canvas) can be a useful peer library and of course, the conventional `HTML Canvas` can be used in the Electron environment.
+This library is designed to be used in a _Node_ environment, including the [Electron](https://electronjs.org/) renderer process.
+[Node Canvas](https://github.com/Automattic/node-canvas) can be a useful peer library but isn't required.
+The [HTML Canvas API] can be used in _Electron_.

 ## Usage